dedo94/Domitilla/README.md

     * First: a couple of node for each row, for example "A -> H : n ; K -> B : n".
     * [NEW] Second: a couple of partecipant, for example "[A,B]"

-- MULTIPLEX: Select two graphs.
-Manually write into the dedicated text area the pair of nodes that you would fuse.
-Following the given example for the correct syntax.
+- MULTIPLEX: Select one or two graphs.
+Manually write into the dedicated text area the pair of partecipant that you would fuse; for example "[A,B]".
+Follow the given example for the correct syntax.

 - TRANSLATE TO PETRI NET: Select at least one graph.